99003746/N9_SDLC_CALCULATOR/1_Requirements/README.md

 5) Permutation and Combinations.

-6) Finding area and perimeter of different geometrical shapes like circle, square and rectangle.
+6) Finding area and volume of different geometrical shapes like circle, square, rectangle, triangle, cube, cylinder, sphere and cone.

 7) Trignometric And Inverse Trignometric Functions.